murraysum/github_status/README.md

 ```

-Alternatively, the GitHub Status API can be queried directly to return the JSON:
+Alternatively, the GitHub Status API can be queried directly:

 ```
 GithubStatus::API.last_message